 Introduction

 A large meta-analysis of 22 studies, including over 67,000 women, estimated prevalence of multifocal breast cancer to be 9.5%[1].
-Evidence suggests that multifocal cancers are associated with reduced disease-free survival compared with unifocal tumours[2-4].
+Although multifocality does not appear to be an independent predictor of outcome in breast cancer, the sum of the invasive foci in multifocal disease may be associated with reduced disease-free survival, when compared with unifocal tumours[2-4].
 Moreover, treatments offered for multifocal breast cancer vary widely, with some women undergoing multiple breast conserving procedures, and others mastectomy, with no clear treatment guidelines[5].

-Definitions of multifocal and multicentric disease have varied historically.
+Definitions of multifocal (MF) and multicentric (MC) disease have varied historically.
 Multifocal cancers have been defined as two or more distinct invasive breast carcinomas within the same breast quadrant, whereas multicentric disease has been defined as separate tumours in different breast quadrants .
-However, several studies have demonstrated that in both cases, tumours are predominantly of independent clonal origin i.e. are independent tumours arising in the same breast[6-9].
-[10]Therefore, for the purposes of this study we have considered multifocal and multicentric tumours together, defining them as clearly separated tumours without any intervening in situ or invasive disease.
+Studies have suggested that in cases of both MF and MC disease, tumours may either share or be of independent clonal origin [6-9].
+Furthermore, published data suggests that MF and MC disease may be biologically different disease processes with different patterns of behaviour clinically [10].Therefore, for the pragmatic purposes of this study, and to avoid confusion, we have considered MF and MC tumours together.

 BRCA1 and BRCA2 are tumour suppressor genes located on chromosomes 17 and 13 respectively.
 They encode proteins involved in the cellular DNA damage response pathway, particularly DNA double strand break repair[11].
 Germline mutations in these genes predispose female carriers to a significantly increased risk of breast and ovarian cancer, with up to 80% lifetime risk of breast cancer.
 Given this elevated breast cancer risk, we hypothesised that these women may be more likely than non-mutation carriers to develop multifocal disease.
-Surprisingly, despite biological plausibility for the existence of an association between BRCA1/2 mutations and multifocal tumours, at time of writing, there were no studies investigating this.
-Therefore, this study aimed to investigate the prevalence of multifocal breast cancer in a group of BRCA1/2 mutation carriers, with exploration of the clinicopathological characteristics of all tumours occurring in this group.
+Surprisingly, despite biological plausibility for the existence of an association between BRCA1/2 mutations and MF/MC tumours, at time of writing, there were no studies investigating this.
+Therefore, this study aimed to investigate the prevalence of MF/MC breast cancer in BRCA1/2 mutation carriers, with exploration of the clinicopathological characteristics of all tumours occurring in these patients.

 Materials and methods

-Data from 252 women with an known pathogenic germline BRCA1/2 mutation diagnosed with breast cancer (1994-2017) were retrospectively extracted from a database containing all known female BRCA1/2 mutation carriers in Northern Ireland (Figure 1).
+Data from 252 women with a known pathogenic germline BRCA1/2 mutation diagnosed with breast cancer (1994-2017) were retrospectively extracted from a database containing all known female BRCA1/2 mutation carriers in Northern Ireland (Figure 1).
 Information about histological tumour type and focality (unifocal or multifocal) was extracted from pathology records for 211 women, with 41 patients excluded due to missing focality information (n=30), or because of a diagnosis of DCIS without invasion (n=11).
 Additional clinicopathological data was collected, including age at initial cancer diagnosis, tumour grade and size, hormone receptor status, HER2 status, nodal involvement, presence/absence of other primary cancer.
+Outcome data was collected from electronic hospital records, and cause of death ascertained.
 Data was entered into Microsoft Excel® for stratification and calculation of prevalence.
-23 randomly selected cases (10%) underwent review of the original diagnostic slides by an independent pathologist for validation of multifocality reporting.
+23 randomly selected cases (10%) underwent review of the original diagnostic slides by an independent pathologist for validation of multifocality/multicentricity reporting.

+For validation of the findings in the Northern Ireland patient cohort, a second cohort of breast cancer patients with known germline BRCA1/2 mutations was identified.
+The POSH (Prospective Outcomes in Sporadic versus Hereditary breast cancer) study recruited young women (aged 18-40) diagnosed with primary breast cancer in the United Kingdom between 2000 and 2008 [13].
+The study methodology (including genotyping methods) and outcomes have previously been reported [14].
+Data on tumour focality/centricity in the POSH study patients was obtained from medical records from participating centres.